List on Bids44 →

 Essential Checks

 1. Check Compressor Sound: Turn on the AC and listen to the outdoor unit.
-The compressor should hum smoothly, not rattle, click loudly, or make grinding noises.
+The compressor should hum smoothly and consistently, not rattle, click loudly, or make grinding noises.

-2. Verify Cooling Performance: Let the AC run for at least 15 minutes on full blast (lowest temperature, highest fan speed).
-Place your hand near the indoor unit’s vent—the air should be consistently cold and strong.
-Use a thermometer if possible to check the outgoing air temperature (should be around 10-15°C below room temperature).
+2. Verify Cooling Performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
+Place your hand near the indoor unit’s vent to feel for strong, cold airflow.
+Ideally, use a thermometer to check if the room temperature drops significantly.

-4. Check Manufacturing Date: Locate the sticker on the indoor or outdoor unit and note the manufacturing year.
-This tells you the true age of the components, not just the purchase date.
+3. Inspect Manufacturing Date: Locate the sticker (usually on the outdoor unit or side of the indoor unit) and note the manufacturing date.
+This gives you the true age of the components, not just the seller’s purchase date.

 Insider Checks